cocobohd/Stopwatch-React/README.md

-# Hi, this is stopWatch
+# Hi, this is Stop Watch
 https://merry-biscochitos-780ff6.netlify.app/